R3TR0R0C4/CTFs/SoSimple1/SoSimple1.md

 # Ignore

-10- navigate to the max user .ssh folder and get the id_rsa key, we will copy the contents and create a file on our attack machine, we'll call it "key", paste the private key into it, and chmod 600 said file.
-11- add the private key with "ssh-add key"
-12- ssh into the machine as max with "ssh max@192.168.56.111" 13- once in we can cat the file user.txt and get the first flag 14- using "sudo -l" we'll know what the user has acces to use as root without asking a password, this will return that the user can use /usr/sbin/service.
+13- once in we can cat the file user.txt and get the first flag 14- using "sudo -l" we'll know what the user has acces to use as root without asking a password, this will return that the user can use /usr/sbin/service.
 15- we will use "sudo -u steven /usr/sbin/service ../../bin/bash" this will change to the user steven with the permissions of max /usr/sbin/service and will make sure that we acces the user with /bin/bash as the interpreter.